noahskorner/kaizen/infrastructure/README.md

    cd infrastructure && npm run build && npm run deploy:ecr
    ```

-   **Important:** Currently the docker:build, docker:tag, and docker:push commands are hardcoded at [apps/api/package/json](../apps/api/package.json).
-If the repository name, aws account id, or aws region have changed, these must be updated.

 ## Deploying a stack

 1. Navigate to the /infrastructure directory